The power of Pavement Optimisation

 Pavement Optimisation

-When it comes to flexible pavements – anything from a car park to a major highway – mechanically stabilised layers in the pavement structure can delay the onset of failure, by controlling lateral and vertical displacement of aggregates from traffic loads.
+When it comes to flexible pavements – anything from a car park to a major highway construction project – mechanically stabilised layers in the pavement structure can delay the onset of failure, by controlling lateral and vertical displacement of aggregates from traffic loads.
 Aggregate stabilisation with geogrid results in increased stiffness of a layer, and this has a significant impact on pavement life.
 Pavement rutting and asphalt fatigue cracking are reduced, and additionally this helps to prevent moisture and contaminants entering and weakening the pavement structure.

 We call this approach ‘Pavement Optimisation’ because it enables engineers to deliver a design that meets a project’s priorities in the most economical way, striking a balance between reducing pavement thickness with increased trafficking performance.
 Pavement Optimisation gives designers three choices: